Exposed Casbin APIs

 Take the app-vue-python-example application in the demo site for example, the authorization header should be: Authorization: Basic 294b09fbc17f95daf2fe dd8982f7046ccba1bbd7851d5c1ece4e52bf039d.

-2. The backend server retrieves the user id from the access_token.
+access_tokento the backend server through the HTTP request header. - The backend server retrieves the user id from the

 As a note in advance, these interfaces are also designed (for now) for the (sub, obj, act) model.
 The body is the request format defined by the Casbin model of the permission, usually representing sub, obj and act respectively.